socialwifi/dila/README.md

 pip install -r acceptance_test/test_requirements.txt pytest acceptance_test
 ```
-In the future we shoud run pytest in docker as well.
+In the future we should run pytest in docker as well.